 Welcome to Auburn University’s Office of the Registrar transfer student page!
 We hope that you will find the information below helpful during your transition to Auburn University.
 The transfer equivalency tables and our FAQ page can be accessed by viewing the helpful links below.
 Welcome to Auburn University and WAR EAGLE!

-Transcripts must be official and must be mailed directly from the school to Auburn University.
-Auburn does not accept transcripts issued to the student, mailed by the student, or faxed copies.
+Transcripts must be official and must be sent directly from the transfer institution to Auburn University.
+Auburn does not accept transcripts issued to the student electronically, sent by the student, or faxed copies.
 Auburn will only accept a hand-delivered copy of the official transcript if it is unopened in a sealed envelope from the transfer institution.

 College transcripts will be evaluated after a student has been accepted by the Office of Admissions.
 The evaluation process may take time, depending upon the courses taken and the location of the institution.
 Submitting Official Transcripts as quickly as possible will help ensure the Auburn credit awarded will show on the student’s record before the SOS Orientation session.